prharms/news-query-nexis/README.md

 - Extracts articles and content from Word documents
 - Sends questions to Claude 4 Sonnet API with automatic fallback to Claude 3.5 Sonnet
 - Intelligent document batching to process large files without truncation
+- **Forensic-level anti-hallucination protocols** ensuring only explicitly stated information is reported
+- **Zero creativity mode** - AI forbidden from creating, inventing, or inferring information
+- **Exact quote verification** - Only uses quotation marks for text that appears exactly in source material
 - Requires citations with title, publication name, and date for all factual claims
 - Saves output as professionally formatted Word documents with timestamps
 - Returns concise responses (500 words or fewer)
 - Simple executable command (`claude-qa`) instead of complex Python module calls
 - Robust error handling and fallback mechanisms
+- **Comprehensive technical details** in output documents showing processing workflow
+- **Legal liability awareness** - designed for use in professional and legal contexts
 - Follows Python best practices and PEP 8 style guide

 ## Requirements